AsmaSheikh438/Unsupervised_ML/README.md

 ---

 ## ⚠️ License & Usage Restrictions

-This repository is **strictly for learning and reference purposes**.
+⛔ **This repository is for learning and reference.
+Please acknowledge and give credit when using or modifying the work.
-⛔ **Do not copy, download, or redistribute** my work without permission.
 🔒 Every notebook is the result of my **hard work, deep research, and months of effort**.

 > **If you find this useful, feel free to reach out, but please respect my work.** 😊